Table of Contents:

 Bitcoin Competitors: Methods to achieve on-chain privacy

-Since we established the downsides of blockchain transparency and the need for privacy, let’s have a look at Bitcoin competitors that don’t compromise user privacy.
+Since we established the downsides of blockchain transparency and the need for privacy, let’s have a look at Bitcoin alternatives that don’t compromise user privacy.

 There are majorly four different mechanisms that achieve on-chain privacy.
 However, it’s worth noting here that although these mechanisms offer on-chain privacy that Bitcoin lacks, they come with their own set of limitations.